kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 Facebook's most popular past tactic to eliminate its completion by buying them out is not possible anymore since regulators already woke up to these tactics.
 Facebook is also not David challenging incumbent Goliaths in digital advertising anymore.
 Facebook is the Goliath now.

-## 🔮Facebook's Business Outlook and Future Plans
+## 🔮 Facebook's Business Outlook and Future Plans

 **The first thing we should be prepared for in the next few years is that Facebook will become a much less profitable company in terms of relative operating margin.**